First published in 2009

 Bramhanand Chipre got a hand on this one and it’s worth a read.
-The history of the Belgaum fort and Belgaum as well linked to it.
-It’s quite lengthy but all has to read to understand the entire Belgaum fort.
+The history of the Belagavi fort and Belagavi as well linked to it.
+It’s quite lengthy but all has to read to understand the entire Belagavi fort.

 The Belgaum history as written by: MRS. GUTHRIE